If you never scrapbooked before, this post will help you clarify what is what and how to start your digital scrapbooking journey.

-- a computer (or a tablet or mobile phone)
+- your computer (or a tablet or mobile phone)

 - a software (any software where you can import images and write in is good to start with)

-- images (photos imported from your camera, mobile or scanned)
+- photos (photos imported from your camera, mobile or scanned)

 - some scrapbooking kit